 Video of Pigmented Villonodular Synovitis (PVNS)

-Surgical Treatment Options for Video of Pigmented Villonodular Synovitis (PVNS)
+Surgical Treatment Options of Pigmented Villonodular Synovitis (PVNS)

 Surgery is typically recommended as a treatment for PVNS, with the type of surgery dictated by the extent of damage to the joint.
 In cases where significant degeneration has occurred and the damage is more advanced, a joint replacement is recommendable in the hip.
 In cases of minimal joint damage, an arthroscopic procedure may be performed to remove as much of the diseased synovium as possible.
 Even with surgery, the PVNS may recur and require additional treatments including repeat surgery or radiation therapy.

 For more information about PVNS or to schedule an appointment, please contact Dr. Carreira directly.